fishcus/KAP-manual/en/security/ldap.en.md

 ## LDAP Authentication

-KAP supports integration with LDAP servers for user authentication.
+Kyligence Enterprise supports integration with LDAP servers for user authentication.
 This validation is achieved through the Spring Security framework, so it has a good versatility.
 Before enabling LDAP authentication, please contact your LDAP administrator for required information.

 ### Setup LDAP Server

 Before enabling LDAP authentication, you need a running LDAP service.
 If you already have it, contact your LDAP administrator to get the necessary information including connectivity inforamtion, organization structure, etc..

-If you don't have a LDAP server, you need to install one for KAP.
+If you don't have a LDAP server, you need to install one for Kyligence Enterprise.
 The recommended LDAP server tool is OpenLDAP Server 2.4, as it is an open source implementation under OpenLDAP Public License and is one of the most popular LDAP server implementations.
 It has been packaged in some Linux distributions like Red Hat Enterprise Linux.
 Tt can also be downloaded from http://www.openldap.org/

 The installation may vary with different platforms.
 You may need check different documents or tutorials.
 Here we take CentOS 6.4 as an example: